kec1510/envirohub/DESIGN.md

 I decided to include two separate functions because I was working with two separate APIs that generated two different response bodies.
 Since the keys and values associated with the information I wanted to extract for each article differed between these APIs, I decided it would be best to compartmentalize the data extraction process into two functions.

 The `get_news` function ultimately synthesizes the outputs from the two APIs to provide EnviroHub users with the following information on each news article: its headline, URL, the date it was published, and its source.
 I passed this data into the `index.html` and `news_results.html` templates for the Dashboard and custom news search results respectively.
 I used Jinja2's `urlize` function to make all articles' URLs clickable when displayed on the platform.

+In `app.py`, the `/news` route accepts both GET and POST requests.
+Upon a GET request, `/news` displays the `news.html` template containing a simple form with a field to enter a search query to generate news articles.
+Upon a POST request, `/news` displays the `news_results.html` template containing the search results.
+The platform will throw an error if the query input is empty or otherwise invalid.

 ### Additional Design Choices